MadsHaerup/pretty-husky/readme.md

 * Running prettier
 * Running tests

-installs a pre-commit hook for prettier
+install a pre-commit hook for prettier, husky and lint-staged
 * `npx mrm lint-staged`
+* add "prettier": "prettier --write ." to scripts or use "prettier --write src/" to only format files in the src folder etc.

+By running `npm run prettier`, we can now manually prettify the files.

-installs husky folder
+install husky folder
 * `npx husky install`
-* add npm test to pre-commit file

-installs a pre-commit hook for our tests
+install a pre-commit hook for our tests,
 * `npx husky add .husky/pre-commit "npm test"`
+* add npm run prettier to the pre-commit file

 ### Install cross-env
 `npm i -D cross-env`